jonlives/ipecache/README.md

     * --status: Prints the status of all ipecache plugins
     * -c: Indicates that only CDN plugins should be run
     * -p: Indicates that only local proxy plugins should be run.
+    * -l: Specify a file to log errors to

 #### Example (Checking plugin status)